-The eighth annual “Ding” Darling Wednesday Film Series will kick off its biweekly showings in January with a schedule of seven films that explore natural facets from bluebirds and bees, to man’s interference with water supplies and the Florida Everglades.
+The ninth annual “Ding” Darling Wednesday Film Series will kick off its biweekly showings in January with a schedule of seven films that explore natural topics — from the world’s largest and rarest bird of prey and conservation activist Rachel Carson, to food waste and man’s interference with the Florida Everglades.

-The “Ding” Darling Wildlife Society-Friends of the Refuge hosts the free showings in the Visitor & Education Center, with sponsorship from the Sanibel-Captiva Beach Resorts.
-Seating is limited and on a first-come basis.
+The “Ding” Darling Wildlife Society-Friends of the Refuge hosts the free showings in the Visitor & Education Center, with sponsorship from the Sanibel Captiva Beach Resorts.
+Seating is distanced, limited and on a first-come basis.

 The season’s full schedule is as follows: